trumpfheller/trumpfheller.github.io/python/lists.md

  ```python
 	x for x in range(1,101) if x % 10 == 0
 ```

 would generate a list containing all the integers divisible by 10 from 1 to 100.
 The if statement we added here evaluates each value in the range from 1 to 100 to check if it’s evenly divisible by 10.
 If it is, it gets added to the list.

-List comprehensions can be really powerful, but they can also be super complex, resulting in code that’s hard to read.
-Be careful when using them, since it might make it more difficult for someone else looking at your code to easily understand what the code is doing.
+List comprehensions can be powerful, but also be super complex, resulting in code that’s hard to read.